phest/VRTK/DOCUMENTATION.md

  * **Direction Method:** How the user's movement direction will be determined.
 The Gaze method tends to lead to the least motion sickness.
 Smart decoupling is still a Work In Progress.
  * **Smart Decouple Threshold:** The degree threshold that all tracked objects (controllers, headset) must be within to change direction when using the Smart Decoupling Direction Method.
  * **Sensitivity:** The maximum amount of movement required to register in the virtual world.
 Decreasing this will increase acceleration, and vice versa.
+ * **Body Physics:** An optional Body Physics to utilise.
+If the script is being applied on to the same GameObject as the body physics script then this parameter can be left blank as it will be auto populated at runtime.

 ### Class Variables